 There are several interpretations of the theme of the advertisement.
-According to one, the Big Brother in the ad was supposed to be Apple's then rival, , which was making huge strides in the technology world through its Personal Computer (PC).
+According to one, the Big Brother in the ad was supposed to be Apple's then rival, IBM , which was making huge strides in the technology world through its Personal Computer (PC).
 Others interpreted the ad as positioning the Apple Mac as a tool for vesting people at the grassroots level with technology.
 It also tried to break the myth about technology's eventual aim - enslavement of mankind.

 Ironically, though Macintosh and scores of products that Apple launched subsequently changed the face of the technology industry, the fear of state surveillance thirty years on have only gone up, especially after revelations of large-scale snooping allegations against the US government.